-78. WHAT IS A "FINDING OF FACT"?
+77. WHAT IS A "FINDING OF FACT"?

 A finding of fact is a statement of one or more facts which the Board decides is pertinent to the decisions it must make to decide the issues involved in the case and which is adopted by the Board.
 Findings of fact should be based on information presented at a hearing.
 Generally, the Board should only adopt findings of fact which relate to the conclusions of law required in a particular case.
-See §§51-54.
+See §§ 51-54.
 For example, if the Board is considering an application for a variance, one of the things it has to determine is whether an unnecessary hardship would result from the strict application of the UDO.
 A finding of fact relating to that decision should explain why specifically the applicant would have difficulty complying with the UDO, such as, "There is a creek which cuts through the middle of the property."
 The Board must also make a finding of fact to resolve any conflicts in the evidence presented to it if they relate to an issue material to the case.
 Therefore, if one person testifies, "The road is ten feet wide," and a second testifies, "The road is twenty feet wide," the Board must make a finding as to which is correct.

-79. HOW DOES THE BOARD ADOPT FINDINGS OF FACT?
+78. HOW DOES THE BOARD ADOPT FINDINGS OF FACT?

-After the Chair closes the public portion of a hearing, each Board member may be given an opportunity to propose that a relevant "fact" (See §§77, 78) or facts be adopted.
-Such proposal should state in conclusory form what the Board member believes has been established by the evidence and should not merely be a recitation of a party or witness's contentions.
-For example, an appropriate finding of fact may be, "The road is ten feet wide," whereas a statement that "Mr. Jones testified that the road is ten feet wide" is not appropriate as a finding of fact.
-When a competent opinion is provided (See §§59(C) and (D)), a finding of fact may be based upon that opinion.
+Upon its deliberation following presentation of the case, the Board members should discuss the facts presented in the case, discuss the credibility of the witnesses if such has been put at issue by a party or raised as a concern by one or more Board members, and resolve by majority vote as necessary any contested issues of fact.
+Facts should be articulated in conclusory form as to what the Board member believes has been established by the evidence, rather than a recitation of a party's or witness' contentions.
+For example, an appropriate finding of fact is "the road is ten feet wide," whereas a statement that "Mr. Jones testified that the road is ten feet wide" is not a finding of fact.
+When competent opinion testimony is provided (See §§ 57(C) and (D)), a finding of fact may be based upon that opinion.
 For example, the Board may adopt as a finding of fact, "The intersection is dangerous," but such a finding must be supported by an expert opinion to that effect.
 Findings of Fact should generally only relate to the issues before the Board that relate to the type of case before it.
-(See §§52-55.
 They may include findings regarding the credibility of witnesses who testified to matters which relate to those issues.
-(See §72) The adopted findings of fact should always address the staff report submitted in the case, and if portions of the report or the report as a whole are not accepted as factually accurate, they should be specifically identified.
-Once a finding of fact is proposed, the Chair should generally provide an opportunity for discussion of the proposed finding.
-Following that opportunity, the Chair may submit the proposed finding to a vote, and if that finding is endorsed by either a majority of Board members or a super-majority, in accordance with the vote needed to find for the applicant or appellant (See §§81-83), it will be considered a finding of the full Board unless a motion on a conclusion of law explicitly discards such adopted finding and is approved by the necessary majority or super-majority.
-For example, if on a variance request, a proposed finding of fact is endorsed by a majority, but not a super-majority, that finding of fact is not considered adopted.
+(See § 70.)
+Findings of fact should always address the staff report submitted in the case, and if portions of the report or the report as a whole are not accepted as factually accurate, they should be specifically identified.

-80. WHAT IS A CONCLUSION OF LAW?
+79. WHAT IS A CONCLUSION OF LAW?

 A conclusion of law is a decision about some requirement in the UDO needed to decide the type of case before the Board.
-(See §§53-56) For example, if the Board is considering an application for a variance, one of the things it must decide is whether or not an unnecessary hardship would result from the strict application of the UDO.
+(See §§ 51-54.)
+For example, if the Board is considering an application for a variance, one of the things it must decide is whether competent evidence presented to the Board establishes that unnecessary hardship would result from the strict application of the UDO.
 That decision is a "conclusion of law."
-A conclusion of law should be supported by adopted sufficient "findings of fact" to decide the requirement.
+The conclusions of law pertinent to a particular case are generally set forth as potential motions in the Staff report.
+In approving or rejecting any particular such motion, Board members should articulate the findings of fact upon which each conclusion of law is based.